Rudolfisky/Creative-Technology-2022/Learning Outcomes/6 Personal growth.md

 I want to try and focus more on simple solutions to problems and think more about the extend that certain things need to be developed.

 ### Too present in conversations
 I have a tendency to use a lot of words very fast.
 I'm also very quick to present my opinion on subjects.
 This proves to be a bit of a problem in general.
-In the group project I tried to steer the group in directions by being infront of the whiteboard most of the time.
+In the group project I tried to steer the group in directions by being in front of the whiteboard most of the time.
 But by placing myself in this position, I started drowning out other, more quite, group members.

 I talked to some other group members that seem to have similar problems in order to try and create a environment where everyone can participate in relevant conversations.